Note: see session law sections for effective dates.

 (b) Each local district and school policy must establish research-based, developmentally appropriate best practices that include preventive and remedial measures and effective discipline for deterring policy violations; apply throughout the school or district; and foster active student, parent, and community participation.
-A district or school may request assistance from the school safety technical assistance center under section 127A.052 in complying with local policy requirements.
 The policy shall:

 (1) define the roles and responsibilities of students, school personnel, and volunteers under the policy;

 (2) specifically list the characteristics contained in subdivision 2, paragraph (g);

 (4) be conspicuously posted in the administrative offices of the school and school district in summary form;

 (5) be given to each school employee and independent contractor, if a contractor regularly interacts with students, at the time of employment with the district or school;